Skip to main content

 Webhook Authentication & Security

-Each webhook request includes an X-Verify header containing an HMAC-SHA256 signature of the request body, encoded in Base64.
+All webhook requests include an X-Verify header containing an HMAC-SHA256 signature of the request body, encoded in Base64.
+You must verify this signature before processing any webhook to ensure the request genuinely came from Hubble.

 Verification steps: